ognistik/macrowhisper/src/CODEBASE_MAP.md

 **Problem Solved**: Superwhisper and Macrowhisper both modify the clipboard simultaneously, leading to conflicts and lost user content.
 Additionally, users often copy content shortly before starting a recording and want to access it in actions.

 **Key Features**:
-- **Lightweight app-lifetime monitoring**: Continuous 5-second rolling buffer of clipboard changes from app startup
+- **Lightweight app-lifetime monitoring**: Continuous configurable rolling buffer of clipboard changes from app startup (default 5s, 0 disables)
 - **Smart session monitoring**: Only starts intensive session monitoring when meta.json is incomplete; skips if recording is ready immediately
 - **Early session data capture**: Captures selectedText, userOriginalClipboard, and pre-recording clipboard when recording folder appears
 - **Enhanced clipboardContext logic**: Prioritizes session changes, falls back to pre-recording clipboard content from global history